 Also, do not turn the camera off immediately after taking a photo.
 This is especially true when taking photos in burst or continuous mode.
 This mode takes a number of pictures very quickly, and after taking these photos, it takes time to save them completely to the microSD card because they are fairly large files.
 The DSLR camera can produce heat in the SD memory card.
 Switching the camera off immediately might interrupt the process and result in the loss of images or damage to the microSD card. microSD and standard SD memory cards will become hot and could be damaged.
 Check to see if your SD card is getting hot.
 If so then purchase a SD card or micro SD card with a faster transfer speed.

 Deleted data should be done on a computer rather than on the camera.
 The fewer times the card’s information is accessed and deleted, the longer its life.
 Therefore, it’s better to copy all the images to a computer and then erase them in bulk rather than deleting them individually from the camera.
 When removing all images from a card, format it completely.

 Handling SD cards carefully goes without saying.
 They should be kept dry and clean.
 Keep cards out of direct sunlight for extended periods of time.
 The card shouldn’t be bent, dropped, or punctured.

 In the event an SD card or Micro SD card begins showing an error message, immediately stop using it to avoid further damage.
 Using a card after it starts showing signs of damage can result in a loss of all the information on the card.

-The loss or corruption of data on an SD card or Micro SD card can be caused by a number of things:
+The loss or corruption of data on an SD card or Micro SD card can be caused by a number of problems.